cryptobills/Sql-with-python/README.md

 # Sql-with-python
-Hey guys, so I had a simple job of querying data using sql and also performing some text analysison the data. what other tool will be convenient than PYTHON.
-So i set out to learn how to write sql queries on a python environment and also carry out my text analysis.
+Hey guys, so I have find writing SQL scripts on python libraries quite interesting.
+It gives me the flexibility to write queries and design visuals using python libraries
+Do dig in and I hope you find it interesting too